About

 Teacher, builder, occasional expedition member, amateur radio operator.

 I've spent the last thirty years designing technology for teaching, learning, research, journalism, and entertainment.
-Along the way I've earned a PhD in instructional design and technology from Ohio State, helped grow the information technology program at the University of Missouri from 70 to 320 students, shipped multimedia CD-ROMs at IBM, written an interpreter for the SEGA CD, and taught mobile development twice in Sweden.
+Along the way I've earned a PhD in instructional design and technology from The Ohio State University, served as faculty in the School of Information Science & Learning Technologies at the University of Missouri, co-founded and directed the Center for Technology Innovations in Education, shipped multimedia CD-ROMs at IBM, written an interpreter for the SEGA CD, taught high school math and physics twice, and taught mobile and game development courses in Sweden.
 I live in San Francisco and teach online.

 My interests include iOS development, machine learning, data analytics, software architecture, programming languages, UI and human-factors work, spatial audio, amateur radio, robotics, and the ways technology can support education, journalism, and collaborative learning communities.